Posted on

 This doctrine is used in states that use contributory negligence rules.
 These laws state that someone who was even a little at fault for an accident, even a plaintiff, cannot recover any damages in a personal injury case.
+The doctrine of last clear chance, therefore, is seen as an exception to contributory negligence laws.

-- the last clear chance exemption; or
+Did California ever follow the last clear chance doctrine?

-What does the last clear chance doctrine say?
+How does the last clear doctrine work?

 The last clear chance doctrine says that: